The Combinatorial Multi-Round Ascending Auction: Outcomes under non-strategic truthful bidding

 \section{Outcomes under non-strategic truthful bidding}

 In this section, we investigate outcomes under non-strategic truthful bidding.
 Our motivation is three-fold.
 First, truthful strategies allow us to introduce the workings of the CMRA without the need to keep track of incentives.
-Second, truthful strategies are a reasonable approximation of behavior in auctions with many bidders, so they provide a natural benchmark.
+Second, truthful bidding provides a natural benchmark in auctions with many bidders.
 Lastly, these strategies set the stage for the strategic incentives studied in the next section.

-We compare the simple clock auction to the CMRA.
+We compare the simple clock auction to the CMRA to isolate the effect of the additional bids.
 As the CMRA is built on a clock auction, any clock auction behavior is also feasible in the CMRA; bidders only have to ignore the possibility of additional bids.

 In the clock auction, the meaning of truthful bidding is unambiguous.
-Bidders can demand only a single quantity at a time, and this quantity is utility-maximizing if it is truthful.
-As there is a unique headline demand available in each round, we take the notion of truthful clock-auction bids for defining truthful headline demand.
-Thus, headline demand $h(p)$ in the CMRA is \emph{truthful} at current price $p$ if $h_i(p) \in \arg\max_{x} U_i(x)-p x$.
-We say that a bidding strategy in the CMRA is \emph{clock-truthful} if the bidder only submits truthful headline demands at all clock prices (and no additional bids).
+Bidders can demand only a single package at a time, and this bundle is utility-maximizing if it is truthful.
+Similarly, the headline demand $h_i(p)$ in the CMRA is \emph{truthful} at current price $p$ if $h_i(p) \in \arg\max_{x} U_i(x)-p x$.
+We further say that a bidding strategy in the CMRA is \emph{clock-truthful} if the bidder only submits truthful headline demands at all clock prices and submits no additional bids.